Danny Taberner: Career

 In the 2018–19 season he joined Northwich Victoria.

 He re-joined Atherton Collieries in March 2020.

 In October 2021 he joined City of Liverpool.
 He re-joined Atherton Collieries later that season.

 In July 2022, Taberner joined Runcorn Linnets.

+In the summer of 2023, Taberner joined Northern Premier League side Guiseley.
+On 14 August 2023, having failed to appear in the opening week of the season, he departed the club by mutual consent.
+Following his departure, he joined Clitheroe.
+In March 2024, he joined Macclesfield on a contract until the end of the season.